HL7/US-Core/input/pagecontent/clinical-notes.md

 {% include img-portrait.html img="DiagnosticReport_DocumentReference_Resource_Overlap.png" caption="Figure 1: DiagnosticReport and DocumentReference Report Overlap" %}

-To enable consistent access to scanned DiagnosticReport clinical reports, the FHIR Server **SHALL** expose these overlapping scanned or narrative-only reports through *both* DiagnosticReport and DocumentReference by representing the same attachment URL using the corresponding elements listed below.[^2]  Exposing the content in this manner guarantees the client will receive all the clinical information available for a patient and can easily identify duplicate data.
+To enable consistent access to scanned DiagnosticReport clinical reports, the FHIR Server **SHALL** expose these overlapping scanned or narrative-only reports through *both* DiagnosticReport and DocumentReference by representing the same attachment URL using the corresponding elements listed below.[^2]  Exposing the content in this manner guarantees the Client will receive all the clinical information available for a patient and can easily identify duplicate data.

 * `DocumentReference.content.attachment.url`
 * `DiagnosticReport.presentedForm.url`

-For example, when `DiagnosticReport.presentedForm.url` references a Scan (PDF), that Attachment **SHALL** also be accessible through `DocumentReference.content.attachment.url`.(See Figure 2) This guide requires servers to implement the duplicate reference to allow clients to find Pathology reports or other Diagnostic Reports in either resource.
+For example, when `DiagnosticReport.presentedForm.url` references a Scan (PDF), that Attachment **SHALL** also be accessible through `DocumentReference.content.attachment.url`.(See Figure 2) This guide requires servers to implement the duplicate reference to allow Clients to find Pathology reports or other Diagnostic Reports in either resource.
 If servers properly categorized scanned reports and used the correct resource per report type (e.g., Pathology scan in DiagnosticReport), this wouldn't be required.
 However, at the time of this IG's development, this duplication requirement is necessary due to a lack of consistency in the proper use of these resources.

 {% include img.html img="both-url.jpg" caption="Figure 2: Expose a PDF Report Through Both DiagnosticReport and DocumentReference" %}